UK Single-Single Number Plate Registry

 U 2 was originally issued to Rowland Winn and in 1923 he allowed the plate to lapse.

-The plate is now in the Preston area.
+The plate is now in the North of England area.

 U 6